sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 3. IT Products are managed by a Product Manager
 4. The Product Owner may also be the Product Manager
 5. DevOps teams are comprised of 9 members maximum
-6. DevOps teams include a Security Champion member
-7. DevOps teams include a Quality Assurance Champion member
-8. DevOps teams include a User Experience (UX) Champion member
-9. IT Products have their own cost centre codes, funded by the Product Owner or the Project Sponsor
+6. IT Products have their own cost centre codes, funded by the Product Owner or the Project Sponsor
-10. DevOps teams support their IT Products in production and are accountable for their uptime
+7. DevOps teams support their IT Products in production and are accountable for their uptime
-11. IT Products backlog items are categories as non-discretionary or discretionary
+8. IT Products backlog items are categories as non-discretionary or discretionary
-12. IT Products discretionary backlog items are prioritized against the portfolio of products within the ESDC Business Capability Model they are tied with
+9. IT Products discretionary backlog items are prioritized against the portfolio of products within their respective ESDC Business Capability Model

 ### DevOps